English longbow: Training

 Longbows were very difficult to master because the force required to deliver an arrow through the improving armour of medieval Europe was very high by modern standards.
 Although the draw weight of a typical English longbow is disputed, it was at least 360 N and possibly more than 600 N. Considerable practice was required to produce the swift and effective combat shooting required.
 Skeletons of longbow archers are recognisably affected, with enlarged left arms and often osteophytes on left wrists, left shoulders and right fingers.

 It was the difficulty in using the longbow that led various monarchs of England to issue instructions encouraging their ownership and practice, including the Assize of Arms of 1252 and Edward III of England's declaration of 1363:

 Whereas the people of our realm, rich and poor alike, were accustomed formerly in their games to practise archery – whence by God's help, it is well known that high honour and profit came to our realm, and no small advantage to ourselves in our warlike enterprises... that every man in the same country, if he be able-bodied, shall, upon holidays, make use, in his games, of bows and arrows... and so learn and practise archery.

-If the people practised archery, it would be that much easier for the king to recruit the proficient longbowmen he needed for his wars.
-Along with the improving ability of gunfire to penetrate plate armour, it was the long training needed by longbowmen that eventually led to their being replaced by musketeers.
+If the people practiced archery, it would be that much easier for the king to recruit longbowmen he needed for his wars.
+The level of expertise and years of training to effectively utilize the longbow combined with the advancement of plate armour caused the replacement of longbowmen with musketeers who required minimal training by comparison.